cpsdqs/trace-api/docs/components/clipped-text.md

 ### `skew`
 **Default**: `AnimatedNumber(0)`

-How much to skew the clipping mask (in radians).
+How much to skewX the clipping mask (in radians).

 ### `family`
 **Default**: `AnimatedString('sans-serif')`